Thorium myths

 If you’re the Indian government, however, you’ll note that you have hundreds of thousands of tonnes of Th but basically zero U. So you guys might want some Th-power to secure a domestic supply!
 China has about an estimated 50% more known U than Th [4,5].

 Another point, if you look at the known reserves of economically extractable Thorium vs. Uranium [4,5], you’ll find that they are both nearly identical (though many people argue that we can economically extract Th from lots of common sands).
-And remember, if we close the fuel cycle (whether using Th-U or U-Pu), the fuel resources are a non-issue for millenia.
+And remember, if we close the fuel cycle (whether using Th-U or U-Pu), the fuel resources are a non-issue for millennia.

 Myth #5: Thorium reactors uniquely make waste that is safe in hundreds of years!